heinoskov/huawei-solar-battery-optimizations/README.md

 ### Continuous Processes

 - The system manages inverter export based on spot prices, triggered by price changes or hourly checks.

-## Available Scripts

-The package includes several scripts for setting different working modes, managing grid export, and calculating charging strategies.
-Some of these are used in automations, while others are available for manual use or further automation improvements.

 ## Working Modes